Ideas for Healthy, High Calorie Meals and Snacks

 Filled pastas (tortellini, ravioli) with pesto and cheese

-Baked or mashed potatoes with cheese, chili, ham, broccoli, bacon, sour cream or whole milk cottage cheese
+Baked or mashed potatoes with cheese, chili, ham, broccoli, sour cream or whole milk cottage cheese

 Buttered noodles with cheese or Caesar dressing